-955 Introduction to Dance Technique Credit: 1.0 JMW 955 Introduction to Dance Technique Credit: 1.0 JMW --- ----- --------------------------------- ------------- -----
+955 Introduction to Dance Technique Credit: 1.0 JMW ------------------------------------- ------------- -----

 Students will work predominantly in the genres of ballet and modern dance at the beginner level.
 They will learn basic vocabulary while working on musicality, strength building, proper dance alignment, and epaulement.
 Progressing Ballet Technique will be introduced to improve strength and technique, as well as preventing injury.
 Students will also begin to work on building kinesthetic awareness.
 Guest artists will be brought in to highlight and expand the students' coursework.
 At this level, basic Dance Pedagogy will be introduced.
 Dance Criticism will be explored by attending live performances and viewing recordings of masterworks.